Minivera/Carleton-Web-Dev/src/slides/wasm.md

   ## What is Web Assembly?
 ]
 .right-column[
+  Web Assembly is a text/binary language that can be interpreted by a virtual machine at near native speed in browsers.

+  It lives near the JavaScript VM and can even call scripts in JavaScript.
+This a browser based JVM.

+  It is much more isolated and secure than the JavaScript virtual machine.

+  Languages that want to support WASM have to provide a compile target to WASM in their compiler.

+  .footnote[WASM text code looks a lot like LISP]
+]

+???
 Web Assembly - or WASM - is a text language that can be interpreted by a virtual machine at near native speed in browsers.
 It lives near the JavaScript VM and can even call scripts in JavaScript.
 This a browser based JVM.

 It is much more isolated and secure than the JavaScript virtual machine.

 Languages that want to support WASM have to provide a compile target to WASM in their compiler.
 WASM can be written both in text and as a binary file means it can be read, making it easier to understand and to retro -engineer than the JVM.

-  .footnote[WASM text code looks a lot like LISP]
-]

 ---

 layout: false